miquels/mp4/README.md

 no subtitles, while if you serve a HLS playlist, you can pick and choose using the player's UI.

+Both embedded subtitles (tx3g format) and external subtitles (.srt, .vtt) are supported and will be included.

 ```
 https://your.server/path/file.mp4/main.m3u8
 ```